usna78/Mail-Alias/README.md

 - $uniq_email_addresses is an array_ref like $expanded_addresses but with the duplicates (if any) removed

-$recipients is the same content as $uniq_email_addresses, except it is held as the comma separated string most likely desired by youe email code
+$recipients is the same content as $uniq_email_addresses, except it is held as the comma separated string most likely desired by your email code